MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- Cognito
 	- CloudFront
 	- ...
-- RDS cannot trigger Lambda
+- RDS can NOT trigger Lambda
 - Lambda supports hyper-threading on one or more virtual CPUs
 - can use CloudWatch logs for accessing many Lambda results (e.g. print statement) and logs
 - encryption
-  - When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service
+  - When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service (KMS)
   - if you wish to use encryption helpers and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key

+### Elastic Beanstalk

+- can quickly deploy and manage applications in AWS **without managing the infrastructure**
+  - no knowledge of AWS needed; can just upload application code and let AWS set up everything
+- create Web Server environments and Worker environments
+- automatically handles capacity provisioning, load balancing, scaling, health monitoring
+- you can modify settings (e.g. add auto scaling) after provision
+- can deploy applications based on a single Dockerfile (i.e. container-based application)

 ## Network